Email FacebookTwitterMenu burgerClose thin

 Broadly speaking, the first step in any legacy planning process is to gather information.
 You’ll want to have a list of all your assets and where they’re kept.
 That can include everything from investment accounts to real estate to insurance policies.

 These reasons are why it’s important to get professional help, just as you would to draft a will or start tax planning for next year.
 To find specific expertise and advice on what your first steps should be, your best bet is to talk things over with a financial advisor who’s familiar with the laws of your state.
-Some lawyers might also be able to help you out in drafting a full plan, but financial advisors can help you with your full financial picture.
+Some lawyers might also be able to help you out in drafting a plan, but financial advisors can help you with your financial picture.

-The Bottom Line
+Bottom Line

 You’ve worked hard to build what you have.
 So, it’s only natural that you want to establish and nurture a legacy that will last for years or even decades after you’ve gone.
-Accomplishing the estate planning basics like a last will and advance directive is of vital importance.
-But, it’s also beneficial to think about the process more holistically.
+Accomplishing the estate planning basics like a last will and advance directive is important, but it’s also beneficial to think about the process more holistically.
+Creating and maintaining a legacy plan gives you your best chance at that lasting legacy, whether that involves creating a trust, starting a foundation, crafting your last will and testament, or all of the above.
+By creating your legacy plan, you ensure that you can continue to support the people you love even after you’re gone.

 Tips for Planning Your Legacy

 • You can’t pass on a legacy of financial security unless you first grow your own wealth.
-Use our asset allocation calculator to determine the best blend of assets that grow your money without taking on too much risk.
+Use SmartAsset’s asset allocation calculator to determine the best blend of assets that grow your money without taking on too much risk.

 Photo credit: ©iStock.com/bernardbodo, ©iStock.com/monkeybusinessimages, ©iStock.com/PeopleImages